DishaAshwin23/Upgrade-assignment-01-/README.md

 src/main/java/com/sample/WordLengthCalculator.java: Java class for word length calculation. pom.xml: Maven configuration file containing project details and dependencies.
-README.md: This file, providing essential project information.
+README.md: This file, provides essential project information.
 Contributions:

 Contributions are warmly welcomed!
 If you wish to enhance the project, fix issues, or introduce new features, feel free to engage by opening issues and pull requests.